Home advantage: Factors related to the game rules

 In baseball, the home team – which bats in the bottom half of each inning – enjoys the advantage of being able to end the game immediately if it has the lead in the ninth inning (or other scheduled final inning) or in extra innings.
 If the home team is leading at the end of the top half of the ninth inning, the game ends without the bottom half being played.
-If the home team is trailing or the score is tied in the bottom half of the ninth inning or any extra inning, the game ends immediately if the home team takes the lead; the visiting team does not get another opportunity to score and the home team does not have to protect their lead.
-On the other hand, if the visiting team has the lead when the top half of the ninth inning or extra inning ends, the home team still gets an opportunity to score and so the visiting team must protect their lead.
-In addition, in the late innings, the home team knows how many runs they need to win or tie, and can therefore strategize accordingly.
-For example, in a tie game in the ninth inning or extra innings, the home team may employ strategies such as bunting or stealing bases, which oftentimes increase the chance of scoring one run, but decrease the chance of scoring multiple runs.
+If the home team is trailing or the score is tied in the bottom half of the ninth inning or any extra inning, the game ends immediately if the home team takes the lead; the visiting team does not get another opportunity to score, and the home team does not have to protect its lead.
+On the other hand, if the visiting team has the lead when the top half of the ninth inning or extra inning ends, the home team still gets an opportunity to score and so the visiting team must protect its lead.
+In addition, in the late innings, the home team knows how many runs it needs to win or tie, and can therefore strategize accordingly.
+For example, in a tie game in the ninth inning or extra innings, the home team may employ strategies such as bunting or stealing bases, which oftentimes increase the chances of scoring one run, but decrease the chances of scoring multiple runs.

 Additionally in baseball, the host team is familiar with the unique dimensions of their home field yielding them advantages (pitching, hitting, fielding) over visiting teams.
 Before the Major League Baseball labor agreement that ended the 2021–22 lockout saw the designated hitter added permanently in the National League, the home league's rules concerning the designated hitter (DH) were followed during interleague games, including the World Series.
-This put AL teams at a disadvantage when they played in NL parks, as AL pitchers were typically not used to batting nor baserunning.
-NL teams at AL parks were at a disadvantage because a player who did not play often had to bat an entire game, usually on consecutive nights.
-The NL team's DH was a pinch-hitter who batted perhaps once every two or three games during the season, or alternated in a platoon system with other players (such as a catcher who does not start because the starting pitcher uses the other catcher), while the AL team's DH batted three or more times a game throughout the season.
+This put AL teams at a disadvantage when they played in NL parks, as AL pitchers were typically not used to batting or baserunning.
+NL teams at AL parks were at a disadvantage because players who did not play often had to bat an entire game, usually on consecutive nights.
+The NL team's DH was a pinch-hitter who batted perhaps once every few games during the season, or alternated in a platoon system with other players (such as a catcher who does not start because the starting pitcher uses the other catcher), while the AL team's DH batted multiple times per game throughout the season.